 The horse was two thousand pounds of muscle and Anna was a tiny, insignificant load to him.
 But she held on tight to the reins as he lifted her off the ground again.

 “Storm.
 Storm.
 Storm,” She repeated, over and over until the horse stopped kicking, dropped his head and lowered her back to the bleach white sand.

 “It’s OK,” she cooed to the horse, scanning the beach for her brother and her mentor.
 They both appeared to be alright and conversing several feet away from her.

 Katherine dashed toward her.

 “My Uncle has been hurt.
-Gravely.
-I need to get up there,” Katherine said, indicating the castle setting hundreds of feet above them with a nod.
+I need to get up there,” Katherine said, indicating the huge structure setting hundreds of feet above them with a nod.
+Anna saw a new look in her eyes when Katherine turned back and the hair on her arms suddenly went erect.
 “Give me the horse.”

-“Storm,” Annie said softly.
-“Kat, he will drop you on the first turn.”
+“Kat,” she said quietly, turning toward her teacher.
+“He will drop you on the first turn.”

 Katherine regarded the large beast.

 “Take me,” she said quickly with a hitch in her voice that Anna had never heard before.